Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 From multpl.com, I got the following graph for the Shiller PE ratio.

-You can see that the Shiller PE ratio is very high today: in fact, it’s even higher than what it was during Black Tuesday, though still lower than the peak of the Dot.com bubble of 2000.
+You can see that the Shiller PE ratio is very high today, even after dropped substantially in 2022 – we are still well above in fact, it’s even higher than what it was during Black Tuesday, though still near 2007 levels, though much lower than the peak of the 2000 Dot.com bubble.

-In some sense, we should expect the Shiller PE ratio to be higher today (or for the bubble to be bigger today) because companies in tech might lose money for quite some time before making money.
+In some sense, we should expect the Shiller PE ratio to be fluctuating around 30s for quite a while because companies in tech today might lose money for quite some time before making money.

-Amazon is a classic example of a company that struggled for decades to become profitable before finally creating the kind of ecosystem to dominate profit.
+Amazon struggled for decades to become profitable before finally creating the kind of ecosystem to dominate industries.

 But how large is too large?
-Are we at the edge of another dot.com bubble?
+Are we at the edge of yet more nose dives as 2022 dot.com bubble continues to unravel?

 Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020.